Date Published: July 16, 2025

 What is AI Consulting and Why Small Businesses Should Care About it

 AI consulting is a professional service that helps organizations understand, implement, and optimize artificial intelligence technologies to solve business problems and enhance operational efficiency.
 AI consultants assess a company’s goals, data infrastructure, and workflows to identify where AI, such as machine learning, natural language processing, or computer vision, can deliver measurable value.
-The consultants provide strategic guidance on the selection of tools, frameworks, and platforms, and often assist in building custom AI models or integrating off-the-shelf solutions.
+The consultants provide strategic guidance on the selection of tools, frameworks, and platforms, and often help businesses weigh custom AI software vs off-the-shelf AI solution for the use case.

 Many small business owners are already utilizing automation, such as scheduling emails and pulling reports.
 But AI adoption is a few steps beyond simple automation.
 AI can analyze your data, predict results, make better decisions, and automate tasks at scale.
 However, the challenge lies in understanding when, where, and how AI can assist your small business without disrupting your current business model.
 This is where AI consulting plays its role.